WELCOME TO CESAPU!!

 Welcome to the First Public Health Center of Perú, CESAPU (Centro de Salud Pública).

-Mission of CESAPU is to be a pioneer center in the practice of public health that develops programs to promote physical, mental, and communal health in the village of Villa Los Angeles.
+CESAPU is a pioneer center in the practice of public health that develops programs to promote physical, mental, and communal health in the village of Villa Los Angeles, Huanchaquito Peru.

-Vision of CESAPU is to be an efficient and effective model of establishment in public health, with the capacity to be adapted and replicated in other strategic zones that will benefit vulnerable populations in Peru and Latin America.
+CESAPU is an efficient and effective model of establishment in public health, with the capacity to be adapted and replicated in other strategic zones that will benefit vulnerable populations in Peru and Latin America.

 In Peru, public health education and prevention is a theory not yet put into practice.
 On top of a weak national health system, millions of Peruvians are left suffering from preventable chronic and infectious diseases.
 Unfortunately, those with low socioeconomic status are the ones who bear most of the suffering.

 Hands on Peru, a nonprofit that has been working in Trujillo and Huanchaco, Peru, since 2013, has noted such devastating weaknesses in the Peruvian health system.
 Together with a team of international donors and local professionals, they built CESAPU - Centro de Salud Pública - as a potential solution to prevent even more of Peru’s poor to bear the physical, financial, and emotional burdens of preventable disease.